 To apply, click on a course below:

 This three-day advanced cryptography/math course is designed as a follow-on to the basic crypto course.
 The advanced course is intended to provide an in-depth understanding of more advanced topics in cryptology.
-The basics of Quantum Computing are discussed, followed by a quick review of modular math and an in-depth discussion of the basic mathematical foundations of elliptic curve cryptography.
-The interim Commercial National Security Algorithm Suite is covered, as well as certain other NIST Standards.
-Algorithm descriptions are given and basic motivation for their use is provided.
+The basics of Quantum Computing are discussed, followed by a quick review of modular math.
+Current and forthcoming (Quantum-Resistant) standards are covered, as well as various aspects of PUFs.
 At the heart of all cryptographic algorithms is a secret key — entropy, key strength, and random number generation are discussed extensively.
 A module on side channel topics, including a case study, is included followed by additional topics, including Shor's Algorithm in Quantum Computing.
-Class sizes are limited to 12 students.

 Objectives